emptyhammond/kohana_recaptcha/readme.md

 * A default recaptcha.php config file is included but you MUST change the public and private key values for the plugin to work.
 * Create an instance of the Kohana Recaptcha object by calling Recaptcha::instance().
 * There are only two methods:
-	* get_html(﻿publickey) - pass your public key optionally if you want to use a different one from the config file you initilized the Recaptcha object with.
+	* get_html($﻿publickey = NULL) - pass your public key optionally if you want to use a different one from the config file you initilized the Recaptcha object with.
 	* ﻿is_valid($privatekey = NULL) - you can override your config private key value here.
 * The recaptchalib.php file bundled with the plugin is v1.11
 * N.B.
 Please familiarise yourself with http://code.google.com/apis/recaptcha/docs/php.html